Our Trustees

 Currently Julia is a non-executive member of the Department for International Development, a Trustee of the Education Development Trust, and a Forestry Commissioner.
 Previously Julia served on the BVCA Impact Investment Committee, the Advisory Board of Big Society Capital and was a member of the G8 Task Force on Impact Investment.

-Michael Wells – Trustee
+Michael Wells – Chair of Finance Committee

 Originally from Bristol, Michael has lived in Manchester with his family for over 25 years.
 Michael qualified as a Chartered Accountant in London at the beginning of his career and has worked in the profession for two law firms, as well as, for nearly two decades, at Accenture.